Taiko Festival Retreat

 Day 3 – Deepening the Practice

-Later in the day, we may take a boat journey along the Tenryu River.
+In the afternoon, we may take a boat journey along the Tenryu River, surrounded by nature.

-Day 4 – Matsuri Day (The Heart of the Retreat)
+Day 4 – Matsuri - Festival Day (The Heart of the Retreat)

 Day 5 – Grounding & Integration